How to Find and Update a Post With SQLite

 For the purpose of the example we have defined an array that holds a list of records that are inserted by successive calls to the INSERT command, already seen in the previous chapter.

-Showing the contents of a database, the dump
+Showing the contents of a database, dump

 See the script SQLite Dump.